Peyote Drug Addiction Symptoms, Side Effects, and Treatment Types

 - Encouraging participation in alternative activities and hobbies.
 Drugs like peyote may be less enticing when teens have other outlets for fun.
-Teens that are involved in sports, art, music, and other hobbies, and have supportive relationships with family and friends, may naturally have less interest in using drugs.
+Teens who are involved in sports, art, music, and other hobbies, and who have supportive relationships with family and friends, may naturally have less interest in using drugs.

 Resources, Articles, and More Information

-If you love someone who’s abusing peyote, there is help.
-Call to learn about treatment options, facilities, and more.
+If you love someone who’s abusing peyote, there is help available.
+Please call American Addiction Centers (AAC) free at to learn about treatment options, facilities, and more.

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.